lexruee/Unifr-System-Programming/README.md

 Imperative and System Programming [AS2013]
 ------------------------------------------
-This repo hosts the homeworks and other resources of the lecture [Imperative and System Programming](http://diuf.unifr.ch/pai/ip/) at University of Fribourg.
+This repo hosts homeworks and other resources of the lecture [Imperative and System Programming](http://diuf.unifr.ch/pai/ip/) at University of Fribourg.

 ##Resources